awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

    When you create the distribution, specify the name of your Amazon S3 bucket as the origin server\.
 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
-For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

    If you're using a CNAME with Amazon S3, specify the CNAME for your distribution, too\.